Biblical Archaeology Society: Dead Sea Scrolls

 Whilst the Biblical Archaeology Society was decisive in the releasing of the Dead Sea Scrolls, in August 2000, Israeli scholar Elisha Qimron brought forth a suit against them for infringement of copyright, material and moral, in their publication of A Facsimile of the Dead Sea Scrolls.
-Qimron objected to both the publication of a working composite scroll text ‘MMT’ of which for years he had been actively engaged in translating, in addition to the publications forward whereby Shanks alluded to the preventative and controlling behaviours of interested scholars.
-Shanks and the Biblical Archaeology Society refuted this claim, suggesting that the work was published in an attempt to illuminate ‘how hard the establishment was working to keep things to themselves.’
-This argument was quashed by the District Court in that they suggested Shanks had confused ‘the right to research the Scroll… with the taking of another person’s work.’
-Shanks, through the Biblical Archeology society had been selling the volumes of photos for $195 a set.
+Qimron objected to both the publication of a working composite scroll text 'MMT' of which for years he had been actively engaged in translating, in addition to the publications forward whereby Shanks alluded to the preventative and controlling behaviours of interested scholars.
+Shanks and the Biblical Archaeology Society refuted this claim, suggesting that the work was published in an attempt to illuminate "how hard the establishment was working to keep things to themselves."
+This argument was quashed by the District Court in that they suggested Shanks had confused "the right to research the Scroll … with the taking of another person's work."
+Shanks, through the Biblical Archeology Society had been selling the volumes of photos for $195 a set.
 The court ruled that the Biblical Archaeology Society was to halt distribution of its two-volume compilation of Dead Sea Scroll photographs in Israel.
-The Judge concluded that Qimron did in fact have copyright to his work due to the necessary assembly of ‘MMT’ depending on linguistic research, consisting original creation.
-Subsequently, Shanks and the Biblical Archeology Society were sued over copyright violation and liable for $100,000 in damages due to loss of publishing royalties, loss of income, mental anguish and injury to Qimron’s reputation.
+The Judge concluded that Qimron did in fact have copyright to his work due to the necessary assembly of 'MMT' depending on linguistic research, consisting original creation.
+Subsequently, Shanks and the Biblical Archeology Society were sued over copyright violation and liable for $100,000 in damages due to loss of publishing royalties, loss of income, mental anguish and injury to Qimron's reputation.

-In his 2010 autobiography Freeing the Dead Sea Scrolls: and other adventures of an archaeology outsider, Shanks addresses events and admits that the Biblical Archaeology Society was often charged with accusations of ‘controversy’.
+In his 2010 autobiography Freeing the Dead Sea Scrolls: And Other Adventures of an Archaeology Outsider, Shanks addresses events and admits that the Biblical Archaeology Society was often charged with accusations of "controversy".
 The book also discusses yet another controversy the society was involved in, whereby it was associated with the discovery of the Yehoash Plaque, a 15-line Hebrew inscription that was also deemed a forgery.
-However, Shanks goes on to accuse the Israeli Antiquities Authority of ‘engaging in politicised archaeology’ on matters of authenticity.
+However, Shanks goes on to accuse the Israel Antiquities Authority of "engaging in politicised archaeology" on matters of authenticity.